As a minimalist, should I use my husband’s stuff?

 So many things that we own I could live without.
 The TV that we hardly ever watch, an extensive collection of T-shirts in varying stages of vintage, 798 drill bits.
 But that’s not the point.
 Yes, sometimes I feel I’m cheating, having access to that telly, a pile of nice camera equipment, tools, utensils, and all of that jazz.
 And I don’t know where the line is.
 I’m not going to say no to a night snuggled on the sofa watching an old film on that TV.
 I’m not going to refuse a meal cooked with a plethora of pots, pans and happiness.

 I think the key is to focus on my own journey.
-Being more conscious of the things I buy myself, leading by example, discussing the pros and cons of any future purchases.
+Being more conscious of the things I buy myself, discussing the pros and cons of any future purchases.
 My husband cares a lot about reusing and fixing broken items, about sourcing reusable products, about hand-making much of what we use.
 Staircases, bannisters, chairs, log stores, decking…

 So yes, our household contains many, many more items than the traditional image of the minimalist loft apartment, or mobile home, or RV, or tiny house.
 But it’s also an increasingly ethical house, and as a couple we’re focusing more on how we can reduce waste and make a lot more of our own things, whether it’s making furniture or growing our own food.